techyberme/LCSC2KiCAD/README.md

   [WARNING] This id is already in ...
   [ERROR] Use --overwrite to update ...
   ```
-  These are not treated as fatal errors by the script — the part is considered already imported.

-- If you want to force re-import, delete the `imported_ids.txt` or add `--overwrite` to the `easyeda2kicad` command in the script.
+  The part is already imported.
+If you want to force re-import, delete the `imported_ids.txt` or add `--overwrite` to the `easyeda2kicad` command in the script.

 ---

-## 📄 License

-MIT

----

-## 🧠 Credits

-Developed by Javier Bermejo during his internship at [das-Nano](https://www.das-nano.com) as part of a project adapting electronic board designs for LCSC/JLCPCB compatibility.